Marché OCI™

 Decades of oppression of the LGBTQ+ community, cultural shifts in the 1960s, and good troublemaking became a catalyst for change and a symbol for LGBTQ+ rights that evolved into today’s Pride festivals and marches.
 This course explores the key events and personalities in North America that ultimately shaped a global movement.

 The quality of care staff give to residents is reflective of the training they receive, their attitude and approach to care.
 At Learnici, we understand LTC.
-Our training development team has worked in various Long-term Care positions.
+Our training development team has worked in various Long-term Care / PSW positions.
 Our LTC training curriculum was carefully created and reviewed by subject matter experts and developed based on best practice and current Act and Regulation requirements.
 This content is assigned to new direct care staff prior to performing their responsibilities and retrained annually.
 This bundle includes Additional Training as identified in the Act and Regs.
 (Fixing Long-Term Care Act, 2021, 82(1), 82(2), 82 (4) 82 (7) O. Reg.
 79/10: GENERAL, 218.
 (1) 219.
 (1), (2), (3), (4), 221.
 (1), (2), (3), (4), (5).

 Our interactive and engaging content is meaningful and relevant to the work staff do.
 They will enjoy the “guided facilitation” style that simulates a live training session as much as possible.
 Staff can also interact and engage with the content.
 Some learners learn best when the content is read to them, others when they read the content for themselves.
 For Learnici’s LTC Mandatory courses, learners can choose which method works best for them.
 Depending on that choice, staff usually complete the training in 4 or 6 hours on average.